Some of us think holding on makes us strong;

 When I taught people to ride horses, I would instruct them to release the reins and to let go of the pressure on the horses’ mouths.
 With clenched fists, holding on for dear life, they would ask, but how do I do that?
 I would respond, open your hands.

-A relaxed muscle is responsive; contrast, a tight muscle is not.
+A relaxed muscle is responsive; in contrast, a tight muscle is not.
 Our brain is a muscle.
 When we have a closed mind, we are restricting new input.
 A relaxed mind becomes a receptive mind.

 To have a receptive mind, we must let go of the baggage and clutter holding us hostage to old and outdated thoughts.
 We begin by letting go of the idea that change is difficult or impossible.